 Lee first fell in love with river running when she went on a Grand Canyon river trip with her friend and photographer Tad Nichols.
 She eventually became the third woman to run all of Grand Canyon’s rapids.
 She was often the entertainer on river trips, playing her guitar and singing old cowboy songs for passengers under the stars.

 It was during these trips that she fell deeply in love with the stretch of the Colorado River known as Glen Canyon.
 The side canyons, the stories of the ancient people who lived there, and the flowing river all drew her in.

 “Eden couldn’t have touched this place,” Lee said in the film The River Woman, “…some of the vistas were so beautiful, we just stood there and cried.”

 The Glen Canyon that Lee fell in love with no longer exists today.
-In 1963, the Glen Canyon Dam was completed and the place as she knew it was entirely submerged by water.
-She became a vocal opponent to the dam and used public protest, song, and her voice to speak out against the damming of other rivers.
+In 1963, the completion of Glen Canyon Dam submerged the place as she knew and loved.
+She became a vocal opponent to the dam using public protest, song, and her voice to speak out against the damming of other rivers.
 “DamnDam – that’s my license plate.”